Crazy Taxi (video game): Legacy

 Crazy Taxi's success prompted Sega to produce multiple sequels.
 In 2001, Crazy Taxi 2 was released, followed by Crazy Taxi 3: High Roller in 2002.
 THQ would publish the Graphic State developed Crazy Taxi: Catch a Ride in 2003, the only title for the Game Boy Advance.
 Crazy Taxi: Fare Wars, a compilation of Crazy Taxi and Crazy Taxi 2, was released in 2007 for the PlayStation Portable.
 A mobile-exclusive entry to the series, titled Crazy Taxi: City Rush, was released on the iOS and Google Play app stores in 2014.

 Crazy Taxi and its sequels have also prompted several games which clone its core gameplay.
 The Simpsons: Road Rage was the first of these titles, released in 2001.
 In 2003, Sega filed a lawsuit against Fox Interactive, Electronic Arts, and Radical Entertainment.
 Sega claimed that the game was a patent infringement of Crazy Taxi.
 The case, Sega of America, Inc. v.
 Fox Interactive, et al., was settled in private for an undisclosed amount.
 The poorly received Emergency Mayhem for the Wii utilizes the same core gameplay of the Crazy Taxi series but adds additional elements in regards to driving emergency response vehicles.

 Team6 Game Studios would later release a similar game called Taxi Chaos, which could be considered as a spiritual successor to Crazy Taxi.
 The game was released on February 23, 2021, for the PlayStation 4, Nintendo Switch, and Xbox One.
 The game takes place in a fictionalized version of New York City and has the same format as the original Crazy Taxi games.

+2024 United States presidential campaign

+One of the game's fans was Tim Walz, then a high school teacher and later the governor of Minnesota and the Democratic nominee for United States vice president in 2024.
+During the campaign, a former student of Walz said the governor recounted that his wife made him get rid of his Dreamcast because he was playing it too much.
+A Plymouth, Minnesota man later said a Walz intern sold him the console for $25, with Crazy Taxi inside.

+That October, Walz and U.S. Rep. Alexandria Ocasio-Cortez played Crazy Taxi and Madden NFL 25 on Ocasio-Cortez's Twitch channel.
+Walz confirmed many details of the story, saying he considered the game an alternative to the violence of Grand Theft Auto III.

 Film adaptation

-Richard Donner was attached to a live-action version of Crazy Taxi but eventually bailed out on the project.
-However, talk of a big or small screen version of Crazy Taxi has been renewed, as Sega optioned the film and TV rights to its library.
+In 2001, Richard Donner was attached to a live-action version of Crazy Taxi but eventually left the project.
+Talk of a screen adaptation of Crazy Taxi was renewed in 2014, as Sega optioned the film and TV rights to its library.